Shahverdi Khan of Ganja: Reign

-In 1750 and 1752, Teimuraz II of Kakheti attacked Ganja and forced Panah Ali to retreat from area at the request of Shahverdi who sent his brother Reza Qoli as an envoy.
+In 1750 and 1752, Teimuraz II attacked Ganja and forced Panah Ali to retreat from area at the request of Shahverdi who sent his brother Reza Qoli as an envoy.
 Heraclius then allied himself to Haji Chalabi of Shaki to raid Djaro-Belokani, only to be betrayed by the latter, who defeated the Georgian army.
 Using this opportunity, Panah Ali allied himself with Shahverdi Khan, Kazim Khan of Karadagh, Hasan Ali Khan of Erivan, Heydarqoli Khan of Nakhchivan against Haji Chalabi of Shaki the same year and invited Heraclius II of Georgia to their alliance.
 During the negotiations near Qızılqaya, the Georgian detachments, hiding in ambush, surrounded and captured five khans along with their retinue.
 Haji Chalabi, having learned about the conspiracy of Heraclius II, gathered an army and began to pursue Heraclius, attacked him and defeated him in the battle at the river Aghstafa, having freed all the captured khans.
 Haji Chelebi appointed his son Agha Kishi beg as ruler of newly conquered lands.

 Effectively Haji Chalabi's vassal now, he joined the campaign led by Agha Kishi beg against Teimuraz in 1752, but didn't achieve any results.
 He later joined the campaign led by Haji and Muhammad II of Tabasaran against Karabakh Khanate in 1754, forcing Panah Ali to return some territories to Shahverdi.
 In 1757, Muhammad Hasan Khan arrived in Karabakh to gather troops to fight against Karim Khan Zand.
 Panah Ali refused to join his armies and battled against the Qajar troops.
 Muhammad Hasan Khan soon left for Iran and left his cannons in the area, which were later taken by Panah Ali.
 Panah later accused Shahverdi of inviting Muhammad Hasan to region and sent his son Ibrahim against him, who managed to capture the city and send the khan to Shusha.
 However, he soon faced another invasion from south, this time by Fath-Ali Khan Afshar, Khan of Urmia, in 1759.
 Using the opportunity, Shahverdi fled from prison and submitted to him, who reinstalled him as khan in Ganja.
 Shahverdi managed to get support from Teimuraz again in 1761.